Paying For A Pool: Does Financing or Paying With Cash Save You More Money in 2025?

 April 10th, 2025

-Here's the thing - here at Shasta Pools we've helped thousands of homeowners tackle this exact decision.
+Here's the thing - here at Shasta Pools we've helped thousands of homeowners tackle this exact decision for almost 60 years.
 Some folks love the idea of spreading those payments over time with financing.
 Others can't stand the thought of paying extra in interest (and we totally get it).
 Neither mindset is wrong - it really depends on your unique situation.

 Those personal loan rates?
 They're starting at 6% these days.
 Home equity options?
 You're looking at 8% or higher.
 Sure, cash payments dodge those interest bullets - but they'll also take a big bite out of your savings.